 On March 2, 2023, the Company entered into a Credit and Security Agreement (the "Credit Agreement"), with Needham Bank, a Massachusetts co-operative bank, as the administrative agent (the "Administrative Agent") for the lenders party thereto (the "Lenders") with respect to a \$45 million revolving credit facility (the "Credit Facility").
 Under the Credit Agreement, the Company also has the right to request an increase in the size of the Credit Facility up to \$75 million, subject to certain conditions, including the approval of the Lenders.
 Loans under the Credit Facility accrue interest at the greater of (i) the annual rate of interest equal to the "prime rate," as published in the "Money Rates" column of The Wall Street Journal minus one-quarter of one percent (0.25%), and (ii) four and one-half percent (4.50%).
 All amounts borrowed under the Credit Facility are secured by a first priority lien on virtually all Company's assets.
-Assets excluded from the lien include real estate owned by the Company (other than real estate acquired pursuant to forcelosure) and mortgages sold to Churchill under the Facility.
+Assets excluded from the lien include real estate owned by the Company (other than real estate acquired pursuant to foreclosure) and mortgages sold to Churchill under the Facility.
 The Credit Facility expires March 2, 2026 but the Company has a right to extend the term for one year upon the consent of the Administrative Agent and the Lenders, which consent cannot be unreasonably withheld, and so long as it is not in default and satisfies certain other conditions.
 All outstanding revolving loans and accrued but unpaid interest are due and payable on the expiration date.
 The Company may terminate the Credit Facility at any time without premium or penalty by delivering written notice to the Administrative Agent at least ten (10) days prior to the proposed date of termination.

-The Credit Facility is subject to other terms and conditions, including representations and warranties, covenants and agreements typically found in these types of financing arrangements, including a covenant that requires the Company to maintain: (A) a ratio of Adjusted EBITDA (as defined in the Credit Agreement) to Debt Service (as defined in the Credit Agreement) of less than 1.40 to 1.0, tested on a trailing-twelve-month basis at the end of each fiscal quarter, commencing with the quarter ended June 30, 2023; (B) a sum of cash, cash equivalents and availability under the facility equal to or greater than \$10 million; and (C) an asset coverage ratio of at least 150%.
-As of June 30, 2023, the interest rate on the Credit Facility was 8.0% and as of July 27, 2023, interest is accruing at the rate of 8.25% per annum.
+The Credit Facility is subject to other terms and conditions, including representations and warranties, covenants and agreements typically found in these types of financing arrangements, including a covenant that requires the Company to maintain: (A) a ratio of Adjusted EBITDA (as defined in the Credit Agreement) to Debt Service (as defined in the Credit Agreement) of less than 1.40 to 1.0, tested on a trailing-twelvemonth basis at the end of each fiscal quarter; (B) a sum of cash, cash equivalents and availability under the facility equal to or greater than \$10 million; and (C) an asset coverage ratio of at least 150%.